• Skip to primary navigation

 Alberta receives more hours of sunshine in the summer than Miami, Florida, according to CanSIA.
 In other words, this means Alberta has the potential to become one of the leading solar power spots in North America.

 By combining governmental incentives with private investments, we can expect a bright (if you pardon the pun) future for solar power in Alberta in the years ahead.
 Of course, there are some challenges ahead, but the outlook seems quite positive, not only in the province but globally.
-As reported by Zion Market, the global solar panel market size will reach 57.5 billion U.S. dollars by 2022, and it will grow at a rate of 10.9 percent between 2017 and 2022.

 Primary Sidebar